Finding Work-Life Balance in Experiential Marketing Analytics

 Working at Home Can Mean You Are Always at Work

-It is worse during an busy week.
+It is worse during a busy week.
 We’ve all had those weeks when we put in 60 hours or more.
-You have multiple experiential marketing reporting deadlines converging on each other.
-It’s simply inescapable that you are going to be working quite a bit more.
+When multiple experiential marketing reporting deadlines converge, it’s simply inescapable that you are going to be working quite a bit more.

 The Commute Time Saved Can Become More Time at Work